-Threat detection and response is top of mind for healthcare organizations facing increasingly aggressive ransomware attacks.
+Threat detection and response are top of mind for organizations facing increasingly aggressive ransomware attacks.

 So, what is MDR, and how does proper integration improve its efficacy?
 MDR, or Managed Detection Response, is a managed cybersecurity service that combines intrusion prevention and detection, event log monitoring, and endpoint monitoring, all of which allow for efficient and effective response service and remediation.
 Gartner Research discussed the highlights of MDR in its Market Guide for Managed Detection and Response Services by stating, “The goal of MDR services is to rapidly identify and limit the impact of security incidents to customers.
 These services focus on remote 24/7 threat monitoring, detection, and targeted response activities.
 MDR providers may use a combination of host and network-layer technologies, as well as advanced analytics, threat intelligence, forensic data, and human expertise for investigation, threat hunting, and response to detected advanced threats.”